sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

   predictions = probability_model.predict(test_images)
   print(predictions[0])

 This example will create a model that recognizes the clothes in a picture, and a prediction of a set of test images is done at the end.
 The result can be compared to the `official example <https://www.tensorflow.org/tutorials/keras/classification>`_.
+The matplotlib output is omitted in this example for simplicity.
+This output can be seen in the section on :ref:`jupyter notebooks <jupyter-notebooks>`.

 Now this code can be run with: